The contribution of the color space in LSST-like photometry for the selection of extragalactic globular cluster candidates: Abstract

 \section{Abstract}

-Globular clusters (GCs), densely packed collections of thousands to millions of old stars, are excellent tracers of their host galaxies' evolutionary histories.
+Globular clusters (GCs) are excellent tracers of their host galaxies' evolutionary histories.
 Traditional methods for identifying GCs in galaxies rely on cuts over photometric catalogs and can yield source lists with high levels of contamination from compact background galaxies and foreground stars.
 In an era when large-scale sky surveys produce photometry for millions of sources, it is essential to employ flexible and scalable tools to reliably identify GCs in external galaxies.
 To prepare for surveys like Rubin/LSST, we need to explore practical methodological improvements and quantify the limitations inherent in the datasets.
 This paper investigates the selection of point-like extragalactic GCs exclusively in the $ugrizY$ color space.
-We use archival data to assemble an LSST-like photometric catalog for the Fornax Cluster containing labeled spectroscopically confirmed GCs, galaxies, and stars.
+We use archival data to assemble an LSST-like photometric catalog for the Fornax Cluster containing labeled confirmed GCs, galaxies, and stars.
 From this catalog, using principal component analysis and non-linear auto-encoders (AEs), we construct inputs to random forest and multi-layer perceptron classifiers.
-We show that selecting GCs using $ugrizY$ colors can lead to contamination rates of $\sim 45\%$.
-If the principal components of the colors are used instead, this rate reduces to $\sim 35\%$ without increasing incompleteness.
+We show that selecting GCs using all the 15 available colors can lead to a minimum contamination rate of $\sim 30\%$, whereas the use of color-color diagrams may double such rate.
+If only the first 4 principal components of the colors are used instead, the same minimum contamination rate is achieved without increasing incompleteness.
 The AEs did not improve GC identification.
 To further reduce contamination and extract the full potential of LSST for star cluster studies, we argue for the need to augment photometric information with ancillary data (morphology from space-based missions and near-infrared photometry) before attempting to leverage more complex models.

 \keywords{\uat{Globular star clusters}{656} --- \uat{Classification}{1907} --- \uat{Dimensionality reduction}{1943} --- \uat{Random Forests}{1935} --- \uat{Neural networks}{1933}}